navneetguptacse/user-authentication-bcrypt-salt/README.md

 This makes it significantly more challenging for attackers to compromise user accounts.

-### Use bcrypt to hash and verify passwords with a salt:
+### Use bcrypt to hash and verify passwords with a salt :

 - Install the bcrypt library if you haven't already:

     `npm install bcrypt`

-- Require the bcrypt library in your Node.js application:
+- Require the bcrypt library in your Node.js application :

     `const bcrypt = require('bcrypt');`

-- Hashing a password with a salt:
+- Hashing a password with a salt :

     ```
     const plaintextPassword = 'user_password'; // Replace with the actual user's password